jianhuupenn/SpaGCN/tutorial/tutorial.md

     recommended l =  124.032197265625

 - n_clusters: Number of spatial domains wanted.
-- res: resolution in the initial Louvain's Clustering methods.
+- res: Resolution in the initial Louvain's Clustering methods.
 If the number of clusters is known, we can use the spg.search_res() fnction to search for suitable resolution(optional)

 ```python
 #For this toy data, we set the number of clusters=7 since this tissue has 7 layers